-Building on decades investigating antibody treatments for infectious diseases that cause epidemics, a team at Vanderbilt University Medical Center has developed a highly effective monoclonal antibody treatment for COVID-19 that formed the basis for a new drug called AZD7442 at an unprecedented clip — only 25 days.
+Building on decades of experience investigating infectious diseases that cause epidemics, a team at Vanderbilt University Medical Center has developed a highly effective monoclonal antibody for COVID-19 that formed the basis for a new prophylactic drug at an unprecedented clip – only 25 days.

 Timing Was Off, Again and Again

 “We developed amazing antibody drugs, but by the time we did, no one cared.
-The epidemics were over,” Crowe said.
+The epidemics were over.”

 A Need for Speed

-Crowe’s lab began their COVID-19 work using blood from Seattle’s Patient Zero.
-Obtaining this blood posed challenges, he said.
+Crowe’s team began their COVID-19 work using blood from Seattle’s Patient Zero.
+Obtaining this blood posed challenges.
 Crowe had to involve the CEO of FedEx to rush the sample out on a Sunday.

-“They flew the sample in with a critical shipments team, and then, since Vanderbilt is closed on Sundays, they sent a driver from the Memphis hub in a Lincoln Town Car to deliver it to my house,” Crowe said.
+“They flew the sample in with a critical shipments team, and then, since Vanderbilt is closed on Sundays, they sent a driver from the Memphis hub in a Lincoln Town Car to deliver it to my house.”

-Within 25 days – unprecedentedly fast – the group identified two naturally occurring antibodies in the blood of people who had survived COVID-19.
+The Vanderbilt team quickly identified two naturally occurring antibodies in the blood of people who had survived COVID-19.
 They were AZD8895 (tixagevimab) and AZD1061 (cilgavimab).
-AstraZeneca then engineered the antibodies to have a longer half-life and designated the combination AZD7442.

 “Imagine everyone in a nursing home inoculated in one day.
 Treating a similar population via infusion would take weeks.”